-12.7.1 The Council follows the waste hierarchy approach and is committed to firstly minimising the production of waste (waste prevention) and then maximising the re-use and recycling or composting of waste and minimising the use of landfill with disposal seen as the final option.

-12.7.2 Havering adopted the Joint Waste Development Plan (DPD) for East London in 2012 alongside the East London waste authority boroughs of Barking & Dagenham, Newham and Redbridge.
-The Joint Waste Plan sets out a planning strategy to 2021 for sustainable waste management and has regard to the London Plan's Borough level apportionment of household, commercial and industrial waste, as well as construction excavation and demolition waste.
+- 12.7.1 The Council follows the waste hierarchy approach and is committed firstly to minimising the production of waste (waste prevention) and then maximising the re-use and recycling or composting of waste and minimising the use of landfill with disposal seen as the final option.
+Havering adopted the Joint Waste Development Plan (DPD) for East London in 2012 alongside the East London waste authority boroughs of Barking and Dagenham, Newham and Redbridge. - 12.7.2 The Joint Waste Plan sets out a planning strategy to 2021 for sustainable waste management and has regard to the London Plan's Borough level apportionment of household, commercial and industrial waste, as well as construction excavation and demolition waste.
 The Joint Waste DPD forms part of Havering's Development Plan alongside the Local Plan.
-Policy 35 therefore does not seek to deal with the wider issues of strategic waste management and focuses on waste, re-use and recycling facilities within developments.

-- 12.7.3 In order to facilitate the sustainable management of waste in the future it is essential that all developments provide adequate facilities for the separation of waste and recyclables and for its satisfactory storage prior to collection.
+Policy 35 therefore does not seek to deal with the wider issues of strategic waste management and focuses on waste, re-use and recycling facilities within developments. - 12.7.3 To facilitate the sustainable management of waste in the future it is essential that all developments provide adequate facilities for the separation of waste and recyclables and for its satisfactory storage prior to collection.
 The Council's Waste Management Planning Practice Guidance for Architects and Developers sets out the minimum requirements for the storage and collection of waste and recyclable materials.
-Consideration should be given to the need for separate communal storage facilities for the re-use and recycling of bulky items. - 12.7.4 To help residents to actively move towards a culture of re-use and recycling wherever possible, development proposals should provide space (typically in the kitchen area of each property) for residents to be able to separate out waste. - 12.7.5 All major mixed use, residential, commercial, and industrial development proposals must provide a waste management plan which clearly identifies the type and volume of waste expected, and size location and design of the waste and recycling storage. - 12.7.6 The provision of adequate storage facilities on site is essential but they can be unsightly and can have adverse impacts on the appearance and quality of development proposals.
-The location and design of waste facilities should be considered at the earliest stage and as an integral part of the design process to ensure any impacts are minimised and mitigated. - 12.7.7 Consideration should be given to the provision of on-site waste management in order to facilitate the re-use and recycling of waste generated by the development.
+Consideration should be given to the need for separate communal storage facilities for the re-use and recycling of bulky items.
+For developments including flatted properties, it will be expected that the required waste management plan adheres with the advice and template provided by the London Waste & Recycling Board (17) The Council will bring forward further detailed guidance in due course. - 12.7.4 The provision of adequate storage facilities on site is essential but they can be unsightly and can have adverse impacts on the appearance and quality of development proposals.
+The location and design of waste facilities should be considered at the earliest stage and as an integral part of the design process to ensure any impacts are minimised and mitigated. - 12.7.5 Consideration should be given to the provision of on-site waste management in order to facilitate the re-use and recycling of waste generated by the development.
 On-site waste management can have the added benefit of reducing transport trips.